Economic Sanctions Regulations

 In some circumstances, transactions involving “information” or “informational materials” may be exempt from the OFAC sanctions.
 For example, the economic sanctions regulations generally authorize U.S. persons to collaborate with academic and research institutions in the sanctioned countries in the creation, enhancement and marketing of written publications.
 However, this type of travel is closely regulated and subject to several restrictions.

-Please contact the USC Office of Compliance before traveling to or engaging in any activity involving the sanctioned countries, entities or individuals referenced above.
+Please contact the USC Office of Ethics and Compliance before traveling to or engaging in any activity involving the sanctioned countries, entities or individuals referenced above.